 Supplizio

 Supplizio makes just one thing: Suppli, the baseball-sized fried rice balls stuffed with savory things.
-For example, you can get suppli stuffed with the ingredients of classic Roman pastas, such as carbonara, Amatriciana, and cacio e pepe.
+For example, you can get suppli stuffed with classic pasta ingredients, such as carbonara, Amatriciana, and cacio e pepe.

-As you can see, there are plenty of amazing restaurants near Piazza Navona, And if you’re left with wanting more of Rome’s top culinary spots, why not sign up for an amazing food tour in what is, without a doubt, one of the world’s top culinary cities?
-You have many options to choose from, including our much-loved Testaccio food tour with local market visit.
+As you can see, there are plenty of amazing restaurants near Piazza Navona.
+And if you’re left with wanting more of Rome’s top culinary spots, why not sign up for an amazing food tour in what is, without a doubt, one of the world’s top culinary cities?
+You have many options to choose from!
+Including our much-loved Testaccio food tour with local market visit or touring Trastevere’s local restaurants, ending with a sunset cocktail on a rooftop.